Robert-Janagap/pure-grid/README.md

 # Pure Grid
 Pure Grid for developer's who what to learn simple and easy to understand Grid layout.
-## what are the things you'll get in this Pure Grid?
+### what are the things you'll get in this Pure Grid.
 1. simple yet effective grid layout
 2. resposive grid layout
 3. know the basics in making grid layout